starkindustries/cyber-stakes-2020/README.md

 # CyberStakes 2020

-Write-ups and walkthroughs for the challenges in All-Army CyberStakes 4 (AACS 4).
+Write-ups for the challenges in All-Army CyberStakes 4 (AACS4).

-# Challenges by Category

 ## Binary Exploitation